 Jones, Jim.
 Pastor Jones Meets Rev. M. J. Divine, 1959.

 Lincoln, C. Eric.
 “Daddy Jones and Father Divine.”
 Peoples Temple and Black Religion in America.
 Moore, Rebecca and Anthony B. Pinn, Mary R. Sawyer, eds.
-Bloomington: Indiana University Press, 2004.
+Bloomington: University of Indiana Press, 2004.

 Layton, Deborah.
 Seductive Poison: A Jonestown Survivor’s Story of Life and Death in the Peoples Temple.
 New York: Anchor Books, 1998.